HiHappyGarden/hhg-lcd-16x2-HD44780U/README.md

 # happy-gardenpi-driver
 Simple driver for LCD 16x2 management with chip HITACHI HD44780U compatible.

-At the moment, only the 4-bit configuration is supported.
+At the moment, only the 4-bit configuration is tested.

 To compile the module:
 ```